Last updated on: 2023-03-14 02:16:22.

 If deploying the BIG-IQ blueprint, then you must NOT use 192.168.1.200 and 192.168.1.245 IP addresses on the same network the F5 VNF Manager is connected, until AFTER you deploy the BIG-IQ blueprint and the BIG-IQ HA pair is online.
 Once the BIG-IQ HA pair is online, those IP addresses become available.

-A network protocol profile contains a pool of IPv4 addresses for use by vApps.
-When you create a network protocol profile, you set up its IPv4 configuration.
+A network protocol profile contains a pool of IPv4 or IPv6 addresses for use by vApps.
+When you create a network protocol profile, you set up its IPv4 or IPv6 configuration.
 You must associate a network protocol profile for each port group.

 Note